Human Milk Oligosaccharides (HMOs) and Their Benefits

 This explains why the gut microbiome of breastfed babies is dominated by beneficial Bifidobacterium [2].
 Breastmilk contains high levels of HMOs that Bifidobacterium are able to ferment.
 This is a good thing.
 HMOs can help boost beneficial bacteria, which can help crowd out potentially unfriendly bacteria.

-2. HMOs improve your baby’s immune system
+HMOs improve your baby’s immune system

 Because HMOs reduce the risk of viral and bacterial infections, they can directly influence your baby's immune system.

-• Fighting unfriendly microbes
+• Fight unfriendly microbes

-• Altering gene expression in certain cells [9]
+• Alter gene expression in certain cells [9]

-• Reducing unfriendly microbes
+• Reduce unfriendly microbes

+Apart from helping boost your baby's immune system, HMOs can also directly affect unfriendly microbes.
 Not only do HMOs help promote beneficial bacteria that crowd out the unfriendly bacteria, but also have been found to have a unique antibacterial or antiviral role against certain microbes [10].

 This can be seen with Streptococcus agalactiae, also called group B Streptococcus or GBS, which is an important unfriendly gut bacteria for babies.
 HMOs have been found to stop the growth of these bacteria [10].

-HMOs and infant formula
+HMOs in formula

-The importance of HMOs to your baby's gut microbiome is so great that infant formula companies have now started to add them.
+The importance of HMOs to your baby's gut microbiome is so great that infant formula companies have now started to incorporate them.
 The most common HMOs you will see added to infant formula are:

 • 2’ -fucosyllactose (2’-FL)

-• Lacto-N-neotetraose (LNnT)
+• lacto-N-neotetraose (LNnT)

 The most common HMO you will see added to infant formula is 2’ -fucosyllactose (2’-FL).
 2′-fucosyllactose (2′-FL) is made up of the combination: